Arkham Horror: The Card Game – A Guide for Beginners

 As it stands at the moment (06/07/22) the first 6 big boxes mentioned above have had their cycle complete: a deluxe box followed by 6 Mythos Packs.
 The Scarlet Keys is just about to release as of this update.

 New Distribution Model

 As of this update (10/06/21) Fantasy Flight Games have announced a new distribution model for the campaigns.
 Starting with Edge of the Earth, they are doing away with the model above where you get a Deluxe and 6 Mythos packs following.
 Instead the cards have been split into two boxes.
 One contains an entire campaigns worth of cards, all the scenarios, locations etc. that you need to play the cycle of stories, the Campaign Expansion.
 The other contains all the investigator cards that would have come with each of these scenarios, the Investigator Expansion.

 Normally a whole cycle in the UK at RRP would cost about £120.
 This looks like it will be about £100 if you buy both boxes, so will be a little cheaper.
 However if you are always playing as a group you can just buy the campaign expansion once making it significantly cheaper for you all to play.

 I think this is a good step for Arkham and will make it much more accessible.
 At the the time of this update (20/10/21) they have just released the revised core, giving a full playset of the core set cards in a single product.
-They have also announced that Dunwich Legacy will be released in the new format of Investigator and Campaign Expansion so we can assume the other campaigns will follow suit.
+Fantasy Flight will also be releasing all the older campaigns in this new format and as of this update (06/07/22) are just up to Path to Carcosa.